 Digital transformation is how businesses adapt to the impact of rapidly emerging technology.
 Successful organizations can accelerate their progress by balancing technology wins with strategies that help individuals and teams adapt.
-No matter where you are on your journey, here are four ways you can set yourself up for success.
+No matter where you are on your journey, here are four digital transformation tips you can set yourself up for success.

 Identify key stops on your digital road map, Use these to guide digital transformation, while adopting technology that helps you work smarter and faster.
 According to The 2017 State of Digital Transformation report, companies that excelled focused on the digital customer experience and employee buy-in to define their path to transformation.